-You essentially let them know how you feel about them and leave it at that.
+You let them know how you feel about them and leave it at that.

-If they don’t, you will know as well, either at that time or in short order.
+A contrary sentiment, either compels them to tell you at that time or in short order.

 Let your partner know how you feel and be done with it.

-It gives you a degree of peace of mind just to let it be known and it also relieves the stress that it causes when you keep worrying about it.
+It gives you a degree of peace of mind just to let it be known and relieves the stress caused when you keep worrying about it.

 Some people have been in your situation and decided not to divulge how they feel.

-You may even know people in your own life who have done this.
+You know people in your own life who have done this.

 They told you that they waited until their partner told them first.

-The dynamics of your relationship may be totally different from theirs.
+The dynamics of your relationship are totally different from theirs.